andrii-kryvoviaz/slink/README.md

 - **Storage Providers**: Support for _local_ and _SMB_ storage providers.
 - **Explore Images**: Features a listing page of public images uploaded by other users.
 - **Dark Mode**: Includes support for both _Dark_ and _Light_ modes in the application.
+- **Dashboard**: Enhanced statistics and analytics for admin users.

 ### Upcoming Features
 > [!IMPORTANT]